 Lucky Bamboo Plant Care Tips + Tricks

-How often do I water my Bamboo Plant?
+How often do I water a Bamboo Plant?

 If they are living in water don’t let the water come up much higher than the roots!

 One thing to keep in mind.
 Lucky bamboo don’t like chlorine and other chemicals that are often found in tap water.
 Be sure to use bottled or distilled water or leave a glass of water sitting out for 24 hours to allow the chlorine to evaporate.

 How much sun does my bamboo plant need?